Student loan planning for dentists and students.

 Results depend on graduation timing, repayment timing, filing status, interest accrual, and whether you take any new Direct Loan first disbursed on or after July 1, 2026.

-Simple mode shows the core borrower and household inputs.
-Advanced mode exposes timing overrides, manual income paths, refinance assumptions, and edge-case borrower flags.
+Simple mode keeps the core borrower and household inputs visible.
+Advanced adds timing overrides, refinance assumptions, prior-borrower rules, and manual income paths.

 Most borrowers only need their graduation date and the month repayment actually begins.
 The calculator auto-models a typical dental-school first disbursement unless you override it.